dcminter/rs-define/README.md

 Each definition path is combined with the first parameter to give a file name until a user readable file is found.

-If no file is found an error message is sent to stderr and the program exits with an error code.
+  * If no file is found an error message is sent to stderr and the program exits with an **error** code.

-If a file is found the contents are copied to stdout and the program exits with a success code.
+  * If a file is found the contents are copied to stdout and the program exits with a **success** code.

 ### In store mode (two parameters)

 Each definition path is combined with the first parameter to give a file name until a user writeable file is found (or a user writeable file can be created).

-If no such file can be found an error message is sent to stderr and the program exits with an error code.
+  * If no such file can be found an error message is sent to stderr and the program exits with an **error** code.

-If a file is found then the contents of the second parameter are normalised (see below).
+  * If a file is found then the contents of the second parameter are [normalised](#normalisation).

-The contents of the file are tested for the presence of a normalised copy of the second parameter.
+  * The contents of the file are tested for the presence of a normalised copy of the second parameter.

-If the normalised copy of the second parameter is not found then it is appended as a new line to the file.
+  * If the [normalised](#normalisation) copy of the second parameter is not found then it is appended as a new line to the file.

-The normalised copy of the second parameter is then written to stdout and the program exits with a success code.
+  * The normalised copy of the second parameter is then written to stdout and the program exits with a success code.

 ### Normalisation